Once upon a time you had to teach your students writing….

 Hi, I’m Jamie Sears.
 You may know me from such websites as The Not So Wimpy Teacher or TPT, or Facebook groups with the NSWT name.

 I help teachers overcome the challenges of teaching in the 21st century.
-I’m a wife, mother of 5 fantastic kids (with a sixth on the way), education blogger, and curriculum author.
+I’m a wife, mother of 5 fantastic kids, education blogger, and curriculum author.

 I’m particularly passionate about helping teachers become more confident writing teachers.
 Why?